 This was the extent of the new code’s jurisdiction over construction that was nothing more than a rewording of the existing code that had been developed in 1851 and slightly modified in 1865.
 There were no new precautions set down to require fireproofing or improved construction beyond these minor improvements.
 In fact, if anything, the new code was weaker for there was no mention of the former requirement for iron shutters for windows or fireproof hatches for openings between floors, both of which were integral parts of the old code.
 Therefore, the effect of the 1871 Fire and the “Fireproof Ticket” on Chicago’s building code had been minimal, at best.
 It banished the wooden balloon frame (Chicago’s own offspring, then only 38 years old) only from the immediate business district.
 Stone veneers were made more expensive by the requirement of a full thickness of brick backing, not only in material costs but also because a thicker wall (15″ or 16″ vs. 12”) reduced the rentable floor area.
-Therefore, if one desired a stone facade, either these costs were incurred or the wall had to be of monolithic stone, which was also much more expensive than the old stone-veneered, brick wall.
+Therefore, if one desired a stone facade, either these costs were incurred or the wall had to be of monolithic stone that was also much more expensive than the old stone-veneered, brick wall.
 “All-brick buildings” were being advertised and sold, that in reality only had brick in the exterior walls.
 Brick exteriors would soon come to dominate post-fire Chicago, much to the benefit of the city’s bricklayers’ union.
 Fortunately, the bricklayers’ union promised not to engage in any actions during the rebuilding.
 There was no need to do so, however, with wages being determined by a demand that far outpaced supply.

 Cast iron had performed no better than stone in the face of the extreme temperatures in the fire.
 This did not mean, however, that the cast iron front was not used in the initial rebuilding following the fire.
 As soon as possible before any new building ordinances could be approved, new cast iron fronts in the latest style were reordered from New York by owners who still viewed them to still be in fashion.
 Van Osdel was asked by the owners of the Lake Street facades to quickly rebuild their stores so as not to lose more of the area’s declining reputation to Palmer’s State Street.
 Indeed, 1872 saw the erection of twenty cast iron fronts in Chicago for which building permits had been obtained prior to the new code.

-While not banning cast iron fronts outright from the city, the new February 1872 code’s requirement of a backing of 12″ of brick effectively increased the cost of the iron front beyond being profitable and, therefore, was the final step in the demise of Chicago’s cast iron fronts.
+While not outright banning cast iron fronts from the city, the new February 1872 code’s requirement of a backing of 12″ of brick effectively increased the cost of the iron front beyond being profitable and, therefore, was the final step in the demise of Chicago’s cast iron fronts.
 While cast iron fronts continued to be built in New York through the 1880s, it was not coincidental that Chicago’s first decorative stamped sheet galvanized iron front was erected on the Lord, Smith, and Co.
 Building by Cochrane & Miller at 115 N. Wabash in 1872.
 The galvanized sheet iron panels were attached to two-feet thick brick walls.
 Those in Chicago who still desired the same effect of the cast iron façade, therefore, could turn to manufacturers of stamped sheet metals panels that had been producing sheet iron coverings for wooden cornices since they had been required by the 1851 code.
 The visual effect of a cast iron front could easily be achieved at a fraction of the cost by extending the cornice’s iron covering over the entire facade.

 3.4.
 POST-FIRE SUMMARY

 There were no great changes made in the city’s building code following the fire or even in the construction practices by the local craftsmen during the reconstruction.
 In fact, I have shown that wood continued to be used as a structural material after the fire.
 Only the wood balloon frame had been banned, but this prohibition extended only throughout the business district; there was no ban on using the balloon frame in any of the adjacent residential neighborhoods.
-The fire had also proven that stone, especially that used as a veneer, was quite useless as a fireproof material and was replaced by all brick exteriors in the majority of the post-fire buildings.
+The fire had also proven that stone, especially that used as a veneer, was quite useless as a fireproof material and was replaced by all brick exteriors in the majority of the post-fire buildings or sheet iron veneered masonry walls.
 The only tangible result of the fire upon construction practices in post-fire Chicago was the increase in the thickness of party walls between the buildings, an attempt to prevent the spread of a fire between adjacent buildings.
 Even this was accomplished in agreement solely between the owners and their architects beyond the thickness that was required by the new “stricter” code.
 Therefore, the progress in the environmental quality of building interiors that had been achieved with the cast iron front prior to the fire, was sacrificed for the protection offered by the masonry wall, the defensive ramparts relied upon throughout the Ages.
 It was a setback to the development of exterior iron skeletal construction and a return to the age-old architectural challenge of putting holes in masonry walls.